-The NMMA is bounded on the north by the Northern Cities Management Area and on the south by the Santa Maria Valley Management Area (Figure 1-1).
-Subsurface Flows are monitored in all three Management Areas by comparing groundwater elevation data on each side of the management area boundary to determine the gradient and direction of flow.
-Groundwater elevation data is collected within the boundaries and shared with the others to allow estimates of the quantity and direction of flow.
+The NMMA is bounded on the north by the NCMA and on the south by the SMVMA (Figure 1-1).
+Subsurface flows are monitored in all three Management Areas by comparing groundwater elevation data on each side of the management area boundary to determine the gradient and direction of flow.
+Groundwater elevation data are collected within the boundaries and shared with the others to allow the quantity and direction of groundwater flow to be estimated.
 The TG has incorporated this concept in its monitoring program submitted to the court and described in the next section.
-It is understood that the neighboring subareas will do the same.
+It is understood that the neighboring management areas will do the same.

-One of the sources of uncertainty is the subsurface quantity of groundwater that crosses the NMMA boundaries.
-The TG recognizes that collaborative technical efforts with the Northern Cities Management Area and Santa Maria Valley Management Area technical groups will be important to the appropriate management of the basin.
+The TG recognizes that collaborative technical efforts with the NCMA and SMVMA technical groups will be important to the appropriate management of the basin.
 Examples of current collaborative efforts include: